Preview: 5 tips to run errands and get things done without having to drag kids to the store!

 When I was searching for an image to include in this article, I searched stock images for “shopping with kids” and I have to share with you what I found:

 Exactly who looks like this when they are shopping with kids?!
 No one.
-All of the pictures I found were happy families and smiling children.
+Yet all of the pictures I found were happy families and smiling children.

 Maybe I am doing it wrong- but this is the opposite of how we normally look while shopping.
 Where are all the actual photos?
 The ones were the baby is screaming, the toddler is throwing a tantrum on the floor, and the 4-year-old begging me to buy everything she sees?
 Because that is real.